p-holodynski/Hackerrank/README.md

 # Hackerrank
-In this repository I will post my answera to challenges at Hackerrank.
+In this repository I will post my answers to challenges at Hackerrank.
-I am cureently traveling in South East Asia and using only my mobile phone :D
+I am currently travelling in South East Asia and using only my mobile phone :D